CreasolTech/domoticz_lua_scripts/README.md

 Detailed info are available at [www.creasol.it/SelfConsumption](https://www.creasol.it/SelfConsumption) page.

-## Script that, every time a power meter changes, compute the sum of 2 or more power meters and feed that value to the DomBusEVSE virtual device
+## Script that, every time a power meter changes, computes the sum of 2 or more power meters and feeds that value to the DomBusEVSE virtual device
 Files: script_device_evsegridpower.lua

 This simple script is meant to compute the total power from the grid and feed it to the DomBusEVSE module, EV charging system that must know the total power from the grid, to prevent